Complete Guide

 Brooklyn offers the best balance of affordability, amenities, and culture.
 From waterfront luxury to family-friendly brownstones, there's something for every renter.

-Many Brooklynites get more space for less money than Manhattan, with better access to parks (Prospect Park, Brooklyn Bridge Park) and a stronger community feel.
+Many Brooklynites get more space for less money than Manhattan, with better access to parks (Prospect, Brooklyn Bridge) and a stronger community feel.
 Express trains (2, 3, 4, 5, Q) make Midtown commutes under 30 minutes from many areas.

 Queens is where savvy renters go for affordability without sacrificing convenience.
 Diverse neighborhoods, world-class food, and excellent subway access make it the best value borough in 2026.